django-cte

 Simple Common Table Expressions

-Simple CTEs are constructed using With(...).
-A CTE can be joined to a model or other CTEQuerySet using its join(...) method, which creates a new queryset with a JOIN and ON condition.
-Finally, the CTE is added to the resulting queryset using with_cte(cte), which adds the WITH expression before the main SELECT query.
+Simple CTEs are constructed using CTE(...).
+A CTE is added to a queryset using with_cte(cte, select=queryset), which adds the WITH expression before the main SELECT query.
+A CTE can be joined to a model or other QuerySet using its <CTE>.join(...) method, which creates a new queryset with a JOIN and ON condition.

 Order.objects